 The Core Fellowship Program is the basis of all HCAS activities and the majority of our fellows are appointed through it.
 You may find the key information on the core fellowship below.
-The application period usually begins in early August and ends in early September (the exact dates of the next call will be announced by the end of June 2022).
+In 2023, the application period begins on 22 August and closes on 14 September.

 Basic characteristics of the program: